 How much does the Behaviour Help web-based app cost?

 The Behaviour Help web-based app costs a one-off fee of $11.00 (inc. GST).

-How many children can I use the Behaviour Help web-based app with?
+How many individuals can I use the Behaviour Help web-based app with?

 You can create as many profiles on the app as you wish.

 What devices can the Behaviour Help web-based app be used on?